RhodiumToad/pllua-ng/doc/pllua.md

 parameters.
 The key is an integer if the current container is an array, a string if the container is an object, and nil if this is a single top-level scalar value (which I believe is not strictly allowed in the JSON spec, but PostgreSQL allows it).
 The `key`/`val` returned by the function are used to store the result, but do not affect the path values passed to any other function call.
 If `discard` is not specified, then the function is also called for completed containers (in which case `val` will be a table).
 If `pg_numeric` is not true, then numeric values are converted to Lua numbers, otherwise they remain as `Datum` values of `numeric` type (for which see below).
+All tables returned from a `jsonb` mapping will be tagged with metatables that record whether they were originally arrays or objects; see the `pllua.jsonb` module for details.

 Substitution of null values happens BEFORE the mapping function is called; if that's not what you want, then do the substitution